-- Software can use program the MPAM override register to override the MPAM value of a transaction with the value that is stored in the register. - If you enable MPAM on GT flits, but not on a specific NI instance, then NI-700 ignores the axmpam_override_en field of the MPAM override register.
-The NI drives the axmpam_override_val onto the GT flit. - HSNI always drives the axmpam_override_val onto the GT flit when forwarding a transaction that targets an MPAM-enabled downstream slave.
+- Software can use program the MPAM override register to override the MPAM value of a transaction with the value that is stored in the register. - If you enable MPAM on GT flits, but not on a specific network interface instance, then NI-700 ignores the axmpam_override_en field of the MPAM override register.
+The network interface drives the axmpam_override_val onto the GT flit. - HSNI always drives the axmpam_override_val onto the GT flit when forwarding a transaction that targets an MPAM-enabled downstream slave.

-For more information about the MPAM override registers, see Chapter 3 Programmers model on page 3-115.
+For more information about the MPAM override registers, see Chapter 3 Programmers model on page 3-123.

-2.10 Memory tagging support
+2.11 Memory tagging support